 There is a concept known as ‘superior knowledge’ in premises liability claims.
 This means that the owner must have had knowledge of the hazard and failed to address it or warn you that it was there.
 Another concept, known as ‘constructive knowledge,’ refers to whether or not the property owner should have known about the hazard, even if they didn’t.
 If they should have inspected their property and discovered the hazard, but they failed to do so, then you may still have a valid claim.
 At the same time, it is important to understand that the hazard must have been there for long enough for the owner to have discovered it through regular property inspections.
 If you slip on wet floor that the owner did not have time to discover or address, then you may not be able to prove negligence.

-Contact the Bader Law Firm to Learn More About Personal Injury Claims in Rome, Georgia
+Contact Bader Scott Injury Lawyers to Learn More About Personal Injury Claims in Rome, Georgia

 If you have been injured on someone else’s property in Rome, Georgia, then you probably have a lot of questions concerning liability and recovering compensation through a premises liability claim.
-Contact the compassionate personal injury lawyers in Rome, GA at the Bader Law Firm to learn about your options and how to proceed.
+Contact the compassionate personal injury lawyers in Rome, GA at Bader Scott Injury Lawyers to learn about your options and how to proceed.